Maternal deaths and disparities increase in Mississippi

 JACKSON, Miss.
 (AP) — Deaths from pregnancy complications have become more prevalent in Mississippi, and racial disparities in the health of those who give birth have widened in recent years, according to a report released Thursday by the state’s Department of Health.

-The Mississippi Maternal Mortality Report shows that between 2017 and 2019, the overall maternal mortality rate increased by 8.8% from the previous period researchers analyzed, 2013 to 2016.
+The Mississippi Maternal Mortality Report shows that the maternal mortality rate increased by 8.8% between 2013‐2016 and 2017‐2019, with the latter period being the most recent one analyzed by researchers.

 Black, non-Hispanic women had a rate four times higher than white, non-Hispanic women.
 Meanwhile, the rate increased by 25% for Black women while falling 14% among white women.
 Of the maternal deaths directly related to pregnancy, 87.5% were determined to be preventable.